apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

 Users may also implement their own losses and regularizers; see `SparkGLRM.scala` for more details.

-For example, the following code fits a model using squared error loss and quadratic regularization with `rank=5` on the matrix `A`:
+For example, the following code builds parameters and observed entries, in preparation to fit a model:

 	    // Number of movies
         val M = 1000